 Remedies Under the ERP

-Following the conclusion of an ERP complaint that has resulted in a finding of responsibility by the respondent, the EDEC may also provide remedies to and in consultation with the complainant, designed to restore or preserve the complainant’s equal access to the University’s education program or activity.
+Following the conclusion of an ERP complaint that has resulted in a finding of responsibility by the respondent, the EDEC may also provide remedies to and in consultation with the complainant, designed to restore or preserve the complainant’s equal access to the University’s education programs or activities.

 Remedies may range from supportive measures to any other responsive action requested by the complainant and deemed appropriate by the University to repair harm caused by substantiated misconduct, and need not avoid burdening a respondent.
 The University will maintain the privacy of any remedies, provided privacy does not impair the University’s ability to implement the remedies.